-You should submit an application for degree to the Graduate School at least one semester before your final exam in scheduled.
+You should submit an application for degree online (Graduate School forms website) at least one semester before your final exam in scheduled.
 The Graduate School will then notify you of any final graduation requirements before enrolling for your last semester.
-This can be done online at the Graduate School website: Forms: Apply for a Degree.
+This can be done online at the Graduate School website: https://gradschool.wsu.edu/graduation-application/.